 7. Bringing people together.

 Just as music and stories do, 3D sound is bringing people together.
 No matter what their background with 3D sound is, it opens the door for ideas, communication, innovation and an endless possibility for creation with people of all different art backgrounds.
+There no longer a closed door to people who don’t understand or aren’t as technologically advanced–if you have an idea, someone else will bond with you and make it happen.
+Passion and art brings people together.

 In a time when it seems most people live behind screens, it can hard to connect with others over digital platforms.
 Binaural 3D audio lets us walk in other’s shoes, bringing better understanding and empathy to the people around us.
+We can really understand people’s journeys, stories, and get a taste of how they feel.

 9. It causes us to LISTEN.